 Here’s how to reach Grishneshwar Temple:

-- By train: Aurangabad is the nearest railway station.
+- Train: Aurangabad is the nearest railway station.
 Manmad is also closer and better connected.

-- By flight: The nearest airport is in Aurangabad, and there are regular flights from Delhi, Mumbai, Jaipur and Udaipur.
+- Flight: Nearest airport is in Aurangabad, and there are regular flights from Delhi, Mumbai, Jaipur and Udaipur.

 Where to stay near Grishneshwar Temple?

 Grishneshwar Temple is situated in a small village called Verul and there aren’t many accommodation options available nearby.
 Devotees usually stay either in Daulatabad or Aurangabad, with the latter offering more choices of accommodation.
 You can expect mostly budget accommodations in Daulatabad.

 Several devotees partake the free lunch provided at the temple.
 There are not many restaurant options in Verul.
 However, one can find several good standalone restaurants in Aurangabad.